cardboard-iguana/disposable-kali/README.md

 - `$CONTROL_SCRIPT desktop`: Connect to a desktop in the engagement's container.
 Automatically calls `$CONTROL_SCRIPT start` if necessary. (**Linux only!** For on macOS, use `$CONTROL_SCRIPT start` and then connect to `localhost:3389` using an RDP client).
 - `$CONTROL_SCRIPT backup`: Backup the engagement container in the data directory.
 Useful for taking snapshots of the container before making a potentially destructive change during an engagement or porting a configured engagement to a different machine.
 - `$CONTROL_SCRIPT restore`: Removes the current engagement container and image and regenerates it from the backup linked at `$ENGAGEMENT_DIR/Backups/${NAME}.tar`.
 By default this will be the most recent backup, but the symlink can be changed manually to point to any other backup.
-- `$CONTROL_SCRIPT archive`: Backup the engagement container and archive the control script in the data directory.
+- `$CONTROL_SCRIPT archive`: Backup the engagement container, delete it and the associated image, and archive the control script in the data directory.
 This is generally what you'll want to do at the end of the engagement.
 - `$CONTROL_SCRIPT delete`: Permenantly delete all engagement data.

 ### Android
 - `$CONTROL_SCRIPT shell`: Connect to a shell in the engagement environment.
 - `$CONTROL_SCRIPT desktop`: Start a desktop in the engagement environment.
 Use the Termux:X11 app to connect.
 - `$CONTROL_SCRIPT backup`: Backup the engagement environment in the data directory.
 Useful for taking snapshots of the container before making a potentially destructive change during an engagement or porting a configured engagement to a different machine.
-- `$CONTROL_SCRIPT restore`: Replaces the current engagement environment with the backup linked at `$ENGAGEMENT_DIR/Backups/${NAME}.tar`.
-By default this will be the most recent backup, but the symlink can be changed manually to point to any other backup.
+- `$CONTROL_SCRIPT restore`: Replaces the current engagement environment from the most recent backup in `$ENGAGEMENT_DIR/Backups/`.
-- `$CONTROL_SCRIPT archive`: Backup the engagement environment and archive the control script in the data directory.
+- `$CONTROL_SCRIPT archive`: Backup the engagement environment, delete it, and archive the control script in the data directory.
 This is generally what you'll want to do at the end of the engagement.
 - `$CONTROL_SCRIPT delete`: Permenantly delete all engagement data.